Conflict of Interest

 [See attached for full text]

-We are requesting individual participant-level data from all completed RCTs of Ulcerative Colitis in adults based on a search of clinicaltrials.gov.
+Data Source and Inclusion/Exclusion Criteria to be used to define the patient sample for your study: We are requesting individual participant-level data from all completed RCTs of Ulcerative Colitis in adults based on a search of clinicaltrials.gov.
 This decision was made in order to maximize the generalizability of these findings to that of routine clinical practice.

-For the primary analysis, the outcome element is the Total Mayo Score, an ordinal variable on a 0-12 scale.
+Primary and Secondary Outcome Measure(s) and how they will be categorized/defined for your study: For the primary analysis, the outcome element is the Total Mayo Score, an ordinal variable on a 0-12 scale.
 This variable has been used to define the primary outcome (typically, a binarization of this variable) of all included trials.

-The main independent variables will be different combinations of mayo subscores.
+Main Predictor/Independent Variable and how it will be categorized/defined for your study: The main independent variables will be different combinations of mayo subscores.
 Each of these are ordinal variables on a 0-3 scale.
 Most of the derived models will exclude the mayo endoscopic subscore as a predictor, as this variable is least available in real-world data due to its cost and inconvenience.

-Other variables of interest fall into the following 4 categories 1) demographic variables (gender, age, race, ethnicity), 2) disease characteristics (disease duration, disease location, current steroid use, assignment to an active arm or placebo, prior treatment failure, presence of extraintestinal manifestations where available, history of other autoimmune diagnoses where available), 3) biochemistries (hemoglobin, white count, albumin, c-reactive protein, erythrocyte sedimentation rate, fecal calprotectin), and 4) other patient reported outcomes data as available (e.g. IBDQ, SF-36).
+Other Variables of Interest that will be used in your analysis and how they will be categorized/defined for your study: Other variables of interest fall into the following 4 categories 1) demographic variables (gender, age, race, ethnicity), 2) disease characteristics (disease duration, disease location, current steroid use, assignment to an active arm or placebo, prior treatment failure, presence of extraintestinal manifestations where available, history of other autoimmune diagnoses where available), 3) biochemistries (hemoglobin, white count, albumin, c-reactive protein, erythrocyte sedimentation rate, fecal calprotectin), and 4) other patient reported outcomes data as available (e.g. IBDQ, SF-36).
 These variables will each be categorized in their native form (binary, categorical, continuous) for the purposes of modeling.
 Other variables that we will assess during modeling include 1) an indicator variable for trials that use central reading of endoscopy vs not, 2) an indicator variable for the trial of origin corresponding to each included data point, 3) a variable corresponding to the patient identifier (for models that allow for multiple observations per subject)

 Real-world evidence is an emerging research area that proposes to use data from non-experimental settings, such as routine clinical care, to guide better decision making.
 This field has received growing interest in recent years for a variety of reasons, including the realization that randomized controlled trials are too expensive and infeasible to do for every important clinical question.
 Despite the promise of this field, its progress has been compromised by several major limitations, one of which is the problem of missing data.